cloudmesh/classes/docs/source/lesson/iaas/openstack-havana.rst

        +-------------+----------------+--------+---------------------+

 Once it has changed from for example BUILD to ACTIVE, you can log in.
-Pleas use the IP address provided under networks.
+Please use the IP address provided under networks.
 Note that the first address is private and can not be reached from outside india::

        $ ssh -l ubuntu -i ~/.ssh/$PORTALNAME-key 10.35.23.18